Yuddomack/query/docs/react/guides/dependent-queries.md

 // Then get the users messages const usersMessages = useQueries({
-  queries: users
+  queries: userIds
-    ? usersId.map(id => {
+    ? userIds.map(id => {
         return {
           queryKey: ['messages', id],
           queryFn: () => getMessagesByUsers(id),
         };
       })
-  : [], // if users is undefined, an empty array will be returned })
+  : [], // if userIds is undefined, an empty array will be returned })
 ```